nengo/nengo-dl/docs/training.rst

 ``targets``, but those parameters will be lists containing the output/target values for each of the specified probes.

-:meth:`.Simulator.loss` can be used to check the loss (error) value for a given objective.
+`.Simulator.loss` can be used to check the loss (error) value for a given objective.

 .. _truncation: